 A total of four 30-minute quizzes will be given during the discussion section.
-The lowest of your five quiz grades will be dropped.
+All quizzes will be administered via WileyPLUS and will be proctored over Zoom.
+Students must take their quizzes on camera.
+The use of cell phones, tablets, or any electronic devices is prohibited.
+You may not discuss or share the questions and answers with any other student in any class.
+Any violation of these policies will be in violation with the Academic Honesty policy described below.
+The lowest of your four quiz grades will be dropped.
 If you miss a quiz, that is the quiz that will be dropped.
 No make-up quizzes will be given under any circumstances.

 There are three cumulative 50-minute mid-term exams and one cumulative (THIS INCLUDES MATERIAL FROM 223) 2-hour final exam.
 The three mid-term exams will be administered at the beginning of the class.
+He exam will be posted to Sakai 10 minutes before the exam time.
+This time is to be used to print out a copy of the exam and get yourself into a quite and comfortable place.
+All exams will be proctored over Zoom.
+Students must take their exams on camera.
+The use of cell phones, tablets, or any electronic devices is prohibited.
+You may not discuss or share the questions and answers with any other student in any class.
+Any violation of these policies will be in violation with the Academic Honesty policy described below.
+After the 50 minutes, you will have an additional 10 minutes to scan your exam (I recommend using CamScan) and upload your exam to Sakai.
+Exams will be graded and returned to you via Gradescope as quickly as possible.
+All grading questions, points of clarification, and grading errors must be brought to the instructor's attentions during office hours no later than one week after return of the exam.
 The lowest of the three mid-term exams will be dropped.
 If you miss an hourly exam, that is the exam than that will be dropped.
 No make-up mid-term exams will be given under any circumstances.
 The final exam is cumulative and cannot be dropped.